refinedev/refine/.changeset/popular-cups-call.md

 "@refinedev/mui": minor
 ---

-feat: add new `<LoadingOvertimeIndicator>` component
+feat: add new `<LoadingOvertime>` component

-The `<LoadingOvertimeIndicator>` component is used to display a loading indicator when the page is taking too long to load.
+The `<LoadingOvertime>` component is used to display a loading indicator when the page is taking too long to load.
 It is useful when you have a page that takes a long time to load and you want to let the user know that the page is still loading.

 `@refinedev/mui` provides a default `overtimeComponents` that you can use. it will display a loading indicator after 3 seconds and a different loading indicator after 5 seconds.
 You can customize it by passing your own `overtimeComponents`.